-Scenario: You want to analyze InfoProvider data requires complex processing beforehand, while the required functionality in the BW system's Analytic Engine is not available in the BWA Engine.
+Scenario: You want to analyze InfoProvider data requires complex processing beforehand, and the required functionality is available in the BW system's analytic manager but not in the BWA Engine.

 It is an input-ready query.
 An aggregation level is used as the InfoProvider.
 (SAP BusinessObjects Explorer does not support planning.)

 Input-ready mandatory variables are used in the query.
 (As indexing runs in the background, no entries can be made.)